Apostrophe: Singular nouns ending with an ⟨s⟩ or ⟨z⟩ sound

 Although less common, some contemporary writers still follow the older practice of omitting the second s in some cases ending with a sibilant, but usually not when written -x or -xe.
 The Associated Press Stylebook recommends or allows the practice of omitting the additional s in proper nouns ending with an s, but not in words ending with other sibilants (z and x).
-The 15th edition of The Chicago Manual of Style had recommended the traditional practice, which included providing for several exceptions to accommodate spoken usage such as the omission of the extra s after a polysyllabic word ending in a sibilant, but the 16th edition no longer recommends omitting the possessive s.
+The Chicago Manual of Style, in its 15th edition, recommended the traditional practice, which included providing for several exceptions to accommodate spoken usage such as the omission of the extra s after a polysyllabic word ending in a sibilant, but as of the 16th edition no longer recommends omitting the possessive s.

 Similar examples of notable names ending in an s that are often given a possessive apostrophe with no additional s include Dickens and Williams.
-There is often a policy of leaving off the additional s on any such name, but this can prove problematic when specific names are contradictory (for example, St James' Park in Newcastle [the football ground] and the area of St James's Park in London).
-However, debate has been going on regarding the punctuation of St James' Park (Newcastle) for some time, unlike St James's Park (London) which is the less contentious version.
-For more details on practice with geographic names, see the relevant section below.
+There is often a policy of leaving off the additional s on any such name, but this can prove problematic when specific names are contradictory (for example, St James' Park in Newcastle [the football ground] and the area of St James's Park in London); however, debate has been going on regarding the punctuation of St James' Park (Newcastle) for some time, unlike St James's Park (London) which is the less contentious version.

 Some writers like to reflect standard spoken practice in cases like these with sake: for convenience' sake, for goodness' sake, for appearance' sake, for compromise' sake, etc. This punctuation is preferred in major style guides.
-Others prefer to add 's: for convenience's sake.
+Others prefer to add s: for convenience's sake.
 Still others prefer to omit the apostrophe when there is an s sound before sake: for morality's sake, but for convenience sake.